Bennett-Heung/Credit-Card-Fraud-Detection/README.md

 *Note: these are average AUPRCs of the validation sets.*

 **Key Findings**
-* XGBoost Classifier is the preferred (baseline) model, prior to resampling and hyperparameter tuning.
+* The XGBoost Classifier is the preferred (baseline) model, prior to resampling and hyperparameter tuning.

 After resampling and hyperparameter tuning, the model with the highest AUPRC is the tuned XGBoost Classifier, as shown in  Table 3.
 This model is the model selected for evaluation with the test set.